knomedia/pxlpacket-lib/README.md

 ## Experimental

-This is all exerimential in it's current phase is going to change.
+This is all experimential.
+Will change lots for now.
 Use at your own risk.